daakibenja/AutoPenTT/README.md

-# AutoPenTT - Automated Penetration Testing Toolkit
+# AutoPen - Automated Penetration Testing Toolkit
 The battle-tested Automated Penetration Testing Toolkit
 #### **Overview**
 The Automated Penetration Testing Toolkit is a **command-line tool** designed to streamline security testing for web applications and APIs.
 Built around **OWASP standards** and enhanced with **AI-driven insights**, it offers a user-friendly way to identify vulnerabilities and improve application security.
 Integration with **GitHub Actions** ensures continuous and seamless security testing in CI/CD pipelines.